-This track allows bilingual students and mental health professionals to focus on counseling within the context of the Latino cultural perspective.
+This track allows bilingual students and mental health professionals to focus on counseling within the context of a Latino cultural perspective.

 Examines psychological theories of development, pathology and normal functioning from a Latino cultural perspective.
 Considers the definition of "self" in Latino cultures and provides a basic foundation to explore psychotherapy techniques within Latino populations.